Date: 29 June – 17 July 2020

 The scholarships are provided by Koç University Research Center for Anatolian Civilizations (ANAMED).

-To complete your application, please fill in the Application Form and ask from your recommender (preferably from a language instructor) to submit your recommendation letter directly via e-mail to email@example.com before the deadline.
+To complete your application, please fill in the Application Form and ask from your recommender (preferably from a language instructor) to submit your recommendation letter directly via e-mail to firstname.lastname@example.org before the deadline.
+ANAMED does not contact recommenders.
+It is each applicant’s responsibility to request letters from her/his recommenders.

 It is important to note that, owing to the constrains of the online form, the application must be completed and submitted in one session without closing the browser window.
 For a list of information required in the application form click here.